syam85/animal-design/README.md

-# animal design test
+# animal design app

-Please run CountLogic main class to get the count.
+This is maven project and import into eclipse.
+Please run com.codility.app.Application main class to get the count.